hyperledger/firefly/docs/tutorials/fabric_remote.md

 stack name: my-remote-fabric
 ```

-For this guide, we will be creating only one supernode for one of the organizations in our fabric netwok and using that organizational identity to interact with the chaincode.
+For this guide, we will be creating only one supernode for one of the organizations in our fabric network and using that organizational identity to interact with the chaincode.
 You can create multiple supernodes for different organizations in your fabric network by passing here the number of members in your stack.

 ```
 number of members: 1